MV Jupiter (1961): The ship

 Jupiter was originally known as Moledet ("Fatherland") and was a passenger ship registered in the port of Haifa in 1961.
-The 7,810-tonne vessel was built for Zim (Israel Navigation Company Ltd) and sailed regular voyages around the Mediterranean.
+The 7,810 GRT vessel was built for Zim (Israel Navigation Company Ltd) and sailed regular voyages around the Mediterranean.
 In September 1970, Moledet was sold to Epirotiki Line, a Greek shipping company, and renamed Jupiter.

 Sinking of the Jupiter

 On 21 October 1988, 391 schoolchildren aged 13 to 16 and their teachers boarded Jupiter at the Greek port of Piraeus at the start of a week-long educational cruise around the Mediterranean.

 Just 15 minutes after leaving port, the Jupiter was struck by an Italian freight ship, the Adige, that was entering port.
 The collision tore a 4.5 m by 12 m hole in Jupiter's port side.
 Within 40 minutes (at 6:55 p.m.), the ship had sunk vertically and stern first in 82 m of water.

 The lives of two passengers (a pupil and a teacher from the West Midlands) and two Greek crew members were lost.
 Around 70 people sustained injuries.
+The teacher, Bernard Butt, reportedly died saving the lives of around 50 of the pupils.